allenai/scruples/docs/annotation-guidelines.md

   </dd>
 </dl>

-If the comment explicitly expresses a label either by it's initialism or some phrase corresponding to the initialism, then use that label for the comment.
+If the comment explicitly expresses a label either by its initialism or some phrase corresponding to the initialism, then use that label for the comment.
 Similarly, mark the comment with `implied` as `false` and `spam` as `false`.